picmi-standard/picmi/PICMI_Python/README.md

 **Warning:**
 The standard is still evolving at this point.
 The most basic components of the standard have been defined and are being refined.
 New components are being added.

+The documentation of the classes is in the numpydoc format - see https://numpydoc.readthedocs.io.
+The classes are setup so that the doc strings of the implementation classes will have the picmistandard doc string prepended, followed by any implementation specific doc string.

 # For developers